astral-sh/uv/docs/reference/pyproject_toml.md

 ### `dynamic`

-Dynamic metadata is not support.
+Dynamic metadata is not supported.
 Please specify all metadata statically.

 ## Full example